tabishfayyaz/notes-and-books/kotlin-programming.md

 - _Set_ also comes in read - only and mutable flavors
 - **toSet, toList, toMutableSet, toMutableList** can be used to convert between collections
 - _IntArray_ is backed by a primitive type when compiled to bytecode unlike _List_
+- It is up to you to use _List_ in an immutable fashion, Kotlin does not enforce it

 ### Examples of Iteration:
 ```